 A 4-page booklet used to code and score Phonology following the administration of Word Articulation.
 The Coding Form is available only in print format and must be used to code phonological error patterns.
 After coding, scoring can be done manually or automatically online by the WPS Online Evaluation System at platform.wpspublish.com.

 The Arizona-4 was standardized on a nationally representative sample of 3,192 children, adolescents, and young adults, aged 1 year, 6 months through 21 years, 11 months.
 This sample was stratified to match U.S. Census data with respect to gender, race/ethnicity, parents’ educational level, and geographic region.
 A clinical validation sample was also collected, consisting of 50 individuals who had a diagnosis of a speech sound disorder (articulation and/or phonological disorder) and were receiving treatment services.

 The Arizona-4 has strong internal consistency, test–retest reliability, and interrater reliability, supporting the stability of Arizona-4 results within tests, over time, and across examiners.

 Several studies provide validity evidence supporting the Arizona-4.
 The Arizona-4 scores show the expected progression of development for speech sound mastery as well as the expected mastery ages for specific target sounds and phonological error patterns, providing evidence that the Arizona-4 adequately captures speech sound development.
-Validity evidence also includes correlations with scores of other established measures of articulation and phonology.
+Validity evidence also includes correlations with other established measures of articulation and phonology.
 A clinical study supports the ability of the Arizona-4 to distinguish those who have clinically diagnosed speech sound disorders from those who do not.
 These results indicate excellent sensitivity and specificity, as well as positive and negative predictive value, for the Arizona-4 tests.